JetBrains/kotlin-multiplatform-dev-docs/topics/journal/multiplatform-reasons-to-try.md

 ## Why you should try Kotlin Multiplatform in your projects

-Whether you'd like to make your development more efficient or explore new technologies, you will find this article helpful.
+Whether you're looking to make your development more efficient or explore new technologies, you will find this article helpful.
-It explains some of the practical benefits that Kotlin Multiplatform brings, from its ability to streamline development efforts to its extensive platform support and robust tooling ecosystem, along with case studies from real companies.
+It explains some of the practical benefits of Kotlin Multiplatform, such as streamlining development, supporting multiple platforms, and offering a robust tooling ecosystem.
+You'll also find case studies from real companies.

 1. [Kotlin Multiplatform allows you to avoid code duplication](#1-kotlin-multiplatform-allows-you-to-avoid-code-duplication)
 2. [Kotlin Multiplatform supports an extensive list of platforms](#2-kotlin-multiplatform-supports-an-extensive-list-of-platforms)